 Any person needing a heart transplant may find the expense a significant barrier to receiving one.
 Medication, consultation, and therapy for a terminal cardiac problem may be costly for the patient.

+After a transplant, patients will need to take medicine for the rest of their lives.
 Transplant patients who do not reside in the area around the hospital or who have travelled from another city for the procedure should also consider the cost of living in the destination location.
 Most importantly, patients and their loved ones will look for a short-term rental home close to the medical centre.
 Over months, these expenditures may become significant.

 After a heart transplant, you will need ongoing monitoring.
 There will be a slew of checks in the first several months to see whether the replacement heart is functioning correctly and to rule out any potential complications.
 To have a high standard of living following a heart transplant, your health must be maintained at all times.
 Visit your doctor often and be forthright about any concerns you may have.